binarymist/cloudsecurity-quickreference/manuscript/markdown/main/chapter3.md

 You need to consider what are your objectives for using the given CSPs services for.
 If you are creating and deploying applications, then your applications will be a weaker link in the security chain, this is a very common case and one that is often overlooked.
 To attempt to address application security, I wrote about this in the [Web Applications](#web-applications) chapter.

 Your attackers will attack your weakest area first.
 In most cases this is not your CSP, but directed at your organisation's people due to lack of knowledge, passion, engagement, or a combination of each.
 If you have a physical premises, this can also be an easy target.
 Usually application security follows closely after people security.
-This is why I include the Physical and People chapters in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) of this book series, they are the most commonly overlooked.
+This is why I include the Physical and People chapters in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com) of [Holistic Info-Sec for Web Developers](https://www.holisticinfosecforwebdevelopers.com/), they are the most commonly overlooked.
 I added the Web Applications chapter last in this fascicle in order to first help you build a solid foundation of security in other overlooked areas before we addressed application security.
 I also wanted it to be what sticks in your mind once you have read this fascicle.

-Based on the threat modelling I hope you have done through each chapter, as first introduced in [Fascicle 0](https://f0.holisticinfosecforwebdevelopers.com), you should be starting to work out where cloud security rates on your list of risks to your assets.
-By the end of this chapter, you should have an even better idea.

 #### Skills